domdewom/granola-backup/README.md

 # Granola Backup Exporter

-Daily incremental backup for Granola meetings.
-The exporter writes generated artifacts locally under `backups/`; those generated artifacts are ignored on `main` by default.
+This is a [Granola.ai](https://www.granola.ai/) meetings export script best used to daily incrementally back up meetings to your GitHub.
+The exporter writes generated artifacts into the `granola-backups` branch.
+Locally, artifacts are stored under `backups/`, but ignored on `main` by default.

 This is an unofficial exporter that relies on Granola API behavior observed from the desktop app.
 It is not affiliated with or endorsed by Granola.